- 1 Rainforest Terrarium Update

 I have also written an update that focuses on the growth and development of the Paphiopedilum and Phalaenopsis plants that are growing inside my Rainforest Terrarium, from April 2018 to March 2019.

 Of course if you’re interested in this terrarium’s design and features, you can see my Rainforest Terrarium from the very beginning, as it was first set up, in this article.

 Rainforestvivs (now The Rich Rainforest) are an independent company, based in Cwmbran, in Wales.
 Rainforestvivs produce a range of both planted and unplanted terrariums, the company produce custom build terrariums, and they also offer a range of terrarium plants and accessories.
 I asked Rich at Rainforestvivs to build this custom built, unplanted terrarium for me.
 Firstly, let me say that I am absolutely thrilled with my Rainforest Terrarium!
 I really am just delighted with this terrarium, I have appreciated this terrarium every single day since it arrived.
 I will detail any adjustments I have made and explain more about the equipment and how it has worked over the past eleven months, in this article.

 What equipment am I using?
 The full list of parts and equipment that were used to build this Rainforest Terrarium in April 2018, are as follows:

-- A custom built enclosure from Rainforestvivs that measures 95cm (37.4 inches) x 100cm (39.4 inches) x 45cm (17.7 inches) (W x H x D) constructed from 4mm (0.2 inches) toughened safety glass.
-Pilkington Optiwhite™ low-iron high-clarity glass was used for the front sliding doors, and the top/roof panel
+- A custom built enclosure from Rainforestvivs (now The Rich Rainforest) that measures 95cm (37.4 inches) x 100cm (39.4 inches) x 45cm (17.7 inches) (W x H x D) constructed from 4mm (0.2 inches) toughened safety glass.
+Pilkington Optiwhite™ low-iron high-clarity glass was used for the front sliding doors, and the top/roof panel.

 - MistKing Starter Misting System v4.0 with a ZipDrip Valve, and one extra single and double misting nozzle.